RED TED READING AWARDS

 How does it work?

 The scheme is very simple.
 All children have to do is read their school reading book at home and have their Reading Record Book signed by an adult.
 We recognise the importance of all reading experiences, like bedtime stories, but for the purposes of our scheme we only reward when children read their school reading book.
-The Reading Record book will be checked and a stamp given when a child has read at home (only one stamp will be given for each day even if the book has been read more than once).
+The Reading Record book will be checked and a stamp given when a child has read at home 3 times (only one stamp will be given for 3 separate days even if the book has been read more than once in a day).
 When they have enough stamps the children will earn their first reward.
 They can then start working towards their next reward.

 Get more tips on reading with children here